SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 the maximal number of iterations by specifying the keyword argument `max_iter` in the `MethodOfSteps` algorithm, can help ensure that the steps are correct.
 If the problem still is not correctly converging, one should lower `dtmax`.
-For problems with only constant delays, in the worst case scenario, one may need to set `constrained = true` which will constrain timesteps to at most the size of the minimal lag and hence forces more stability at the cost of smaller timesteps.
+For problems with only constant delays, in the worst-case scenario, one may need to set `constrained = true` which will constrain timesteps to at most the size of the minimal lag and hence forces more stability at the cost of smaller timesteps.